 Two (2) years of the General Experience must have been supervising professional level staff.

-Note: For state employees, this is the level of Budget Specialist or Fiscal/Administrative Supervisor.
+NOTE: For state employees this experience is interpreted at the level of a Budget Specialist or Fiscal/Administrative Supervisor.

 (1)-Officials and Administrators